 - John “Sky” Starkey, Landye Bennett Blumstein LLP

 - Mike Schwaiger, Alaska Bar Association, Historians Committee

-- Vic Fischer, Member of the Alaska Constitutional Convention
+- Vic Fischer, Delegate to the Alaska Constitutional Convention